 According to the U.S. Department of Agriculture (USDA), food security is access by all people at all times to enough food for an active, healthy life.
 It is one of several conditions necessary for a population to be healthy and well nourished.
-In 2016, the USDA found that 14 percent of households in Georgia experience low food security, and 5.6 percent experience very low food security.12
+In 2016, the USDA found that 14 percent of households in Georgia experience low food security and 5.6 percent experience very low food security.

-All counties included in this assessment show signs of food insecurity and low access to grocery stores.
-The geographic areas with lowest access to grocery stores are central to the service area and Downtown Atlanta (see Map 4).
+As noted in the 2018 report, all counties included in this assessment show signs of food insecurity and low access to grocery stores.
+The geographic areas with lowest access to grocery stores are central to the service area and downtown Atlanta (see Map 4).
 Residents in Clayton and Fulton counties have the lowest access to supermarkets and grocery stores when compared to DeKalb.
 The percentage of low-income residents with low access to grocery stores in Fulton County is more than three times that of Clayton or DeKalb counties.
+One resident explained: